AndrewHulme/CV/README.md

 - A Levels: A*ABB - Mathematics, Further Mathematics, Physics, Music
 - GCSEs: 4A*s 5As - including Mathematics, Sciences, English, French and Latin
 - Co-founder of Engineering Society
-- Lead Trumpet in four orchestras
+- Lead trumpet in four orchestras